 Psychiatry, Hospital Subinternship (Minnesota)

-Students are assigned to the General Psychiatry Service in the Generose Building at Saint Marys Hospital.
+Students are assigned to the General Psychiatry Service in the Generose Building at Mayo Clinic Hospital, Saint Marys Campus.
 The faculty for the program consists of the staff psychiatrist, the staff psychologist and the residents.

 - Expand basic understanding of psychiatry as a specialty area.